 We all love a real London boozer.
 But what about the ones that aren't real — those that appear in the pages of books and on-screen, feel real enough, but aren't?
-Londonist does plenty of actual pub crawls — or we do when there are pubs open to be crawled around — but on this occasion we're touring those that are born from the imaginations of writers.
+Londonist does plenty of actual pub crawls — but on this occasion we're touring those that are born from the imaginations of writers.
 Well, we say that.
 As you'll see, many of the city's fictional pubs are based on actual pubs, while others were filmed at actual pubs.
 Anyway, let the crawl commence.

 Storytelling and merrymaking

 We begin our pub crawl in Southwark and one of literature's formative inns, the Tabard (later interchangeable with the Talbot).
 This is the first stop-off point for the pilgrims in Chaucer's The Canterbury Tales.
 Here, in this 'gentile hostelrye' our 29 chums quaff wine and chomp on pub grub while getting their storytelling competition under way (the prize is a slap-up meal at the same pub on the return leg).
 The Tabard was a real medieval inn, and though it was demolished in 1873, it's celebrated with a plaque in Talbot Yard.
 Due to its position as the gateway to the City, Borough was THE stopover destination for travellers, and by the 18th century, had become a veritable chain of coaching inns.
 Of the many pubs that Charles Dickens' magnanimous Mr Pickwick and chums quaff at, Borough and its inns are particularly romanticized:

 "Great, rambling, queer, old places they are, with galleries, and passages, and staircases, wide enough and antiquated enough, to furnish materials for a hundred ghost stories..."